google/skia/site/user/api/SkPaint_Reference.md

 <a href='undocumented#SkShader'>SkShader</a>* <a href='#SkPaint_getShader'>getShader</a>() const
 </pre>

-Optional colors used when filling a path, such as a gradient.
+Returns optional colors used when filling a path, such as a gradient.

 Does not alter <a href='undocumented#Shader'>Shader</a> <a href='undocumented#Reference_Count'>Reference Count</a>.